luxfi/evm/precompile/contracts/warp/README.md

 Avalanche Warp Messaging offers a basic primitive to enable Cross-L1 communication on the Avalanche Network.
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

-It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to EVM and Coreth).
+It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to EVM and Geth).

 <<<<<<< HEAD:x/warp/README.md
 ## How does Lux Warp Messaging Work